• Skip to primary navigation

 Print Recipe Pin Recipe

 Buttery biscuits meet billows of whipped cream and ripe berries in this easy gluten-free strawberry shortcake recipe.
+Elevate this shortcake with mascarpone whipped cream or whipped crème fraiche in place of the whipped cream.
 See the recipe notes for dairy-free, vegan, and paleo options!

 Alanna Taylor-Tobin